Teenage Driver Accidents: Statistics

 Some tips for teens to stay safe while driving include:

-- Do not use your cellphone or other device while driving; pull over if you need to use any electronic device
+- Do not use your cellphone or other devices while driving; pull over if you need to use any electronic device

 - Do not speed